 During the drive, Jasmine explained Maui’s history.
 I learned how the island formed and about the spirit of Aloha with nature and people.
 You will get scientific facts as well as folklore stories.
 It’s really nice to hear how natives totally love, appreciate and work with nature rather than against it (like the rest of the world it seems).
 Hawaiians are proud people who love their land and it shows in the way their eyes light up when they share their legends, stories, and how things came to be.
 It’s really special!

 Jasmine also explained how Holo Holo Maui Tours came to be a few years ago.
+She started out as being a taxi for people from the airport!
+People would then ask her to take them around more and more.
+Thus, Holo Holo Maui Tours officially began.
 I loved listening, getting a feel for her entrepreneurial spirit and how far the company has come today.
 It’s still family owned and ran by her and husband.

 Jasmine also took amazing pictures of the tour.
 She has her own camera to shoot with but will gladly use yours.
 Afterward, she will send her photos of the tour via email.